JohanWork/url-test/README.md

 - Add ability to whitelist files
 - Add ability to whitelist urls
-- Paralize the job to speed it up
+- Parallelize the job to speed it up
-- Add ability to pick if it shoudl throw a error os simply logg out
+- Add ability to pick if it should throw a error os simply log out
 - Clean up the history of the branch so it start from empty!

 ## Broken test link